OCTOBER 2024 Pioneering Inclusion of AI in Global Community Health

 I got the message, simple and true why he loves garbage.
 Talking to him further, that at home, he doesn’t even care to look at his garbage.

-Same in nursing, we should love our patients because our trade depends on them. ~MDS
+Same in nursing, we should love our patients because our trade depends on them and help us build that character.
+We become good and better persons.~MDS/2016

 Golden Nuggets are Food for Thought